Skip to content

 Alleged role in the enterprise

-Receives upstream remittances of subscription proceeds from Thrifty Consulting; Andrew Joslin, its sole Governor and managing principal, alleged to direct all subscription-infrastructure decisions including the custom integration of Thrifty's payment system with the fundraiser.com/apply lending-arm portal (¶48(c); Exhibit 35; ECF Nos.
+Receives upstream remittances of subscription proceeds from Thrifty Consulting; Andrew Thrift Joslin, its sole Governor and managing principal, alleged to direct all subscription-infrastructure decisions including the custom integration of Thrifty's payment system with the fundraiser.com/apply lending-arm portal (¶48(c); Exhibit 35; ECF Nos.
 25, 27).
 Formed December 31, 2022 — the coordinated thirty-seven-day formation sequence with Thrifty, shared registered agent, shared corporate-address infrastructure, and absence of independent capitalization are pleaded as consistent with a single enterprise design.

-6. Defendant 6 of 16
+6. FACDefendant 6 of 30

-Andrew Joslin
+Andrew Thrift Joslin

 Individual; sole Governor and managing principal of Thrift Technologies LLC.